JunbeomL22/vma-socket/README.md

 vma_socket = "0.1.0"
 ```

-Ensure that the VMA library is installed on your system.
-This is typically available through the Mellanox OFED package.
+Make sure you have the VMA library installed on your system.
+The VMA library is typically installed with Mellanox OFED packages.

 ## Usage Examples